 21M.355 Musical Improvisation

 Students study concepts and practice techniques of improvisation in solo and ensemble contexts.
 Examines relationships between improvisation, composition, and performance based in traditional and experimental approaches.
 Topics, with occasional guest lectures, may include jazz, non-western music, and western concert music, as well as improvisation with film, spoken word, theater, and dance.
-Enrollment may be limited; open by audition to instrumental or vocal performers.
+Enrollment limited to 15; open by audition to instrumental or vocal performers.

 This class has no prerequisites.

 21M.355 will not be offered this semester.
 It will be available in the Spring semester, and will be instructed by M. Harvey.

 Lecture occurs 2:00 PM to 3:30 PM on Mondays and Wednesdays in 4-364.